mattiash/angular-tablesort/README.md

 The `ts-wrapper` attribute must be set on element that surrounds both the headings and the ng-repeat statement.

 The `ts-criteria` attribute tells tablesort which expression it should sort on when that element is clicked.
 Normally, the ts-criteria is the same as the expression that is shown in the column, but it doesn't have to be.
 The ts-criteria can also be filtered using the normal AngularJS filter syntax.
-Tablesort includes two filters parseInt and parseFloat that use the javascript functions of the same name, but any filter can be used.
+Tablesort includes three filters `parseInt`, `parseFloat`, and `parseDate`, but any filter can be used.

 The `ts-name` attribute can be set to declare a unique name for an expression which will be used in the event fired when sorting has changed.